facebookresearch/faiss/benchs/distributed_ondisk/README.md

 ## Distributed k-means

 To cluster 200M vectors to 10M centroids, it is useful to have a distriubuted k-means implementation.
+The distribution simply consists in splitting the training vectors across machines (servers) and have them do the assignment.
+The master/client then synthesizes the results and updates the centroids.

 The distributed k-means implementation here is based on 3 files: